 Convicted child sex offender and former Hunter Valley church worker, James Michael Brown was sentenced to 20 years jail time in 2012 for the sexual abuse of over 20 boys over a 20 year period – from the 1970’s to the 1990’s.

 Brown plead guilty to 27 offences of indecent and sexual assault and buggery.

 James Michael Brown was a volunteer member of the Anglican Church in Kurri Kurri.
-He often drugged his victims with cannabis and alcohol prior to abuse.
-He abused children up until 1996 when one of his victims was able to report Brown’s offence to the police.
+He often drugged his victims with cannabis and alcohol prior to the abuse.
+He abused children up until 1996 when one of his victims was able to report Brown’s offenses to the police.

 The abuse was committed in the St Alban’s Boy’s Home as well on youth trips away to Bathurst and Boat Harbour.
 One of Brown’s victims was a ward of the state.
 Brown managed to solicit permission to allow the child to spend his school holidays at Brown’s house, giving Brown the opportunity to perpetrate more sexual abuse.

 Brown was also able to abuse children through the Salvo’s Lambton Corps.
 There were around 50 to 60 children in their Friday night youth group.
 Brown volunteered to become a youth group assistant to the youth pastors.